eczeps/gwwc-data-table-react/README.md

 You can see this table working in action on Heroku [here](https://gwwc-data-table-react.herokuapp.com/).

 ### Running this data table locally
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-See documentation there for building & running this project locally.
+To run it locally, run `npm run build` and then `npm run start`.